-Joshua Tree to Death Valley Road Trip: 19 Key Stops & Routing
+Joshua Tree to Death Valley Road Trip: 19 Key Stops & Scenic Routing

-Roadtripping from Joshua Tree to Death Valley is so worth it.
-Not only do you get to experience the spare desert landscape of the Sonoran and Mohave deserts, but there is some crazy geology, cool trees that aren’t really trees, sand dunes, California’s mining history and whacky art installations.
+Road tripping from Joshua Tree to Death Valley is so worth it for experiencing the you get to spare desert landscape of both the Sonoran and Mohave deserts.

-There is a ton to do and see in the two CA National Parks, and you can spend plenty of time in each.
-But if you are doing a longer road trip and driving from Joshua Tree to Death Valley (or the reverse of Death Valley to Joshua Tree), don’t be in a hurry because you there are some cool sights to see along the way.
+There is a ton to do and see in these two CA National Parks, and you can spend plenty of time in each.
+But if you are doing a longer California road trip and driving from Joshua Tree to Death Valley (or the reverse – Death Valley to Joshua Tree), don’t be in a hurry because you there are some cool sights to see along the way.

 This article is organized south to north, starting in Joshua Tree, then road tripping to Death Valley.
-Of course, you can easily do the reverse.
-You’ll get specific routing ideas, tips for when to visit the area, top things to do in both national parks (and other key stops) and some suggestions for where to go after visiting Death Valley.
+It includes specific routing ideas, key stops, and planning tips like when to visit, what to bring, and some suggestions for where to go after visiting Death Valley.

 Joshua Tree to Death Valley (desert landscape)